-Agents are the first (and oftentimes the most important) line of defense (or offense) when it comes to improving first call resolution (FCR).
+Agents are the first and most important line of defense when it comes to improving first call resolution (FCR).
 It is therefore important that they know the importance of FCR and have a comprehensive understanding of what they can do to help increase it.
 Below is a how-to guide for agents that will help them increase FCR:

 When interacting with callers, it is important that you are pleasant, listen carefully to the customer’s needs and be sure that you fully understand them before you start to address their issue.
 If you ever have any doubt about the customer’s needs you should ask them to clarify.